BANANAS: Bayesian Optimization with Neural Architectures for Neural Architecture Search: Related Work Continued

-\paragraph{Predicting neural network accuracy.} There are several approaches for predicting the validation accuracy of neural networks, such as a layer-wise encoding of neural networks with an LSTM algorithm \cite{peephole}, and a layer-wise encoding and dataset features to predict the accuracy for neural network and dataset pairs \cite{tapas}.
-There is also work in predicting the learning curve of neural networks for hyperparameter optimization \cite{klein2016learning, domhan2015speeding} or NAS \cite{baker2017accelerating} using Bayesian techniques.
+\paragraph{Predicting neural network accuracy.} There are several approaches for predicting the validation accuracy of neural networks, such as a layer-wise encoding of neural networks with an LSTM algorithm~\cite{peephole}, and a layer-wise encoding and dataset features to predict the accuracy for neural network and dataset pairs~\cite{tapas}.
+There is also work in predicting the learning curve of neural networks for hyperparameter optimization~\cite{klein2016learning, domhan2015speeding} or NAS~\cite{baker2017accelerating} using Bayesian techniques.
 None of these methods have predicted the accuracy of neural networks drawn from a cell-based DAG search space such as NASBench or the DARTS search space.
 Another recent work uses a hypernetwork for neural network prediction in NAS~\cite{zhang2018graph}.
+Other recent works for predicting neural network accuracy include AlphaX~\cite{alphax}, and three papers which use GCN's to predict neural network accuracy~\cite{ma2019deep, shi2019multi, wen2019neural}.

 Ensembling of neural networks is a popular approach for uncertainty estimates, shown in many settings to be more effective than all other methods such as Bayesian neural networks even for an ensemble of size five~\cite{lakshminarayanan2017simple, beluch2018power, choi2016ensemble, snoek2019can}.